A big data certificate that will develop your expertise in managing, analyzing big data.

 Big Data Analytics

-To be considered for admission to the advanced certificate in big data analytics, candidates must fulfill the following requirements:
+To be considered for admission to the Big Data Analytics Adv.
+Cert. program, candidates must fulfill the following requirements:

 International applicants whose native language is not English must submit one of the following official English language test scores.
 Some international applicants may be considered for an English test requirement waiver.

 International students below the minimum requirement may be considered for conditional admission.
 Each program requires balanced sub-scores when determining an applicant’s need for additional English language courses.